Server data from the Official MCP Registry

 docs/research/market-demand.mddocs/content/naming-the-category-conversation-dynamics-monitoring.mddocs/content/why-every-production-agent-needs-conversation-dynamics-monitoring.mdThree paths — pick the one that fits your workflow:

-The fastest way to add Horizon to any Cursor or Claude Desktop workspace.
+The fastest way to add Horizon to any Cursor, VS Code, or Claude Desktop workspace.
 No Python required.

-Request an alpha key → GitHub Discussions, then add to ~/.cursor/mcp.json:
+Request an alpha key → open a Discussion, then add the config for your client:

 {